 You will not just learn about OCD in general.
 You will also learn about your own specific OCD and its sneaky ways.
 After all, you need to know exactly what you are rebelling against.

 If you did this part successfully, you will probably be:

 5. Super hyped to start rebelling!

 The next part of the treatment is the actual Rebelling.
 If you are cringing reading this, it means that your OCD is trying to convince you that this is dangerous.
-But of course, it does!
+But of course, your OCD would try to do that!
 It feels that you are starting to gather up courage to face it and to reclaim your turf!
 It is threatened even by you reading those lines.
 It means that you are on the right track.

 Rebelling is sometimes scary.
 And also exciting.
 It includes getting out of your comfort zone and taking steps toward a better life.
 Think of any fear that you overcame in your life.
-Was it changing jobs?
-Trying ziplining?
+Was it changing schools?
+Changing jobs?
+Trying zip lining?
 Applying for an advanced educational program?
 If you look back at your life, you’ll see that most times when you had overcome your initial fear, your life became better in some way.